Java - Boolean logicalAnd() Method

-The java.lang.Boolean.logicalAnd() method is used to return the result of applying the logical AND operator to the specified boolean operands.
+The java.lang.Boolean.logicalAnd() method returns the result of applying the logical AND operator to the specified boolean operands.

 Syntax